From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 The Bloomsday Halifax experience helps you understand the novel, its themes, and its characters, without having to take a graduate seminar.

-Through your mobile device you can take on the persona of a character from the book, explore locations and the events that take place at them, and even discover and collect virtual items.
+Through your mobile device you can take on the persona of a character from the book, explore locations and the events that take place at them, discover and collect virtual items, and even converse with AI representations of the text.

 As your voyage through the city and the book progresses, your story grows and becomes interwoven with those of the other participants.